 Alameda County Fair Discounts & Deals

 Going to the Fair is not cheap for a family!
-Single-day tickets are about $20 for adults and $17 for children, however, if you will go more than three times, consider a season pass: $52.80 to go every day that the Fair is open.
+Single-day tickets are about $20 for adults and $17 for children.
+However, a Fair Fun Pack for $84.72 will get you 4 general admission tickets and parking.
+If you will go more than three times, consider a season pass: $52.80 to go every day that the Fair is open.

 - Every day, CHILDREN 5 & UNDER ARE FREE to enter, but will still need to pay for rides.
 A wristband entitling you to all-you-can-ride is $37-$47.